Maine Episcopal Public Policy Network (MEPPN)

 Maine State House Legislative Resources

-The Weekly Legislative Report is a valuable tool to monitor new bills as they are released from the Revisor's office and referred to a committee of jurisdiction for public hearing in the session.
+When the House is in session, the Weekly Legislative Report is a valuable tool to monitor new bills as they are released from the Revisor's office and referred to a committee of jurisdiction for public hearing in the session.